ros2-gbp/ros2_message_filters-release/doc/Tutorials/Writing-A-Time-Synchronizer-Cpp.rst

       fluid_pub->publish(fluid);
     }

-``SyncCallback`` takes ``const shared_ptr references`` relating to both topics becasue they will be taken at the exact time, from here you can compare these topics, set values, etc. This callback is the final goal of synching multiple topics and the reason why the qos and header stamps must be the same.
+``SyncCallback`` takes ``const shared_ptr references`` relating to both topics because they will be taken at the exact time, from here you can compare these topics, set values, etc.
+This callback is the final goal of synching multiple topics and the reason why the qos and header stamps must be the same.
 This will be seen with the logging statement as both of the times will be the same.
 For the ``TimerCallback`` just initialize both the ``Temperature`` and ``FluidPressure`` in whatever way necessary, but make sure the header stamp of both have the same exact time, otherwise the ``TimeSynchronizer`` will be misaligned and won't do anything.
-This is becasue the ``TimeSynchronizer`` has an ``ExactTime`` sync policy.
+This is because the ``TimeSynchronizer`` has an ``ExactTime`` sync policy.

 Finally, create a main function and spin the node